Support for Attention Research Update is provided

 greater reductions in inattentive and hyperactive-impulsive symptoms than

-were found.
-However, neurofeedback was associated with greater reductions
+differences were found.
+However, neurofeedback was associated with

-in parents' ratings of oppositional and aggressive behavior.
-Teacher
+greater reductions in parents' ratings of oppositional and aggressive behavior.

-ratings for the two groups did not differ on any of the remaining behavioral
+Teacher ratings for the two groups did not differ on any of the remaining

 The results summarized above reflect average differences between the groups.